 Taste Focaccia Barese

-Bread is delicious and Italians happen to make some of the best breads in the world.
+Bread is delicious and Italians happen to make some of the best breads in the world – it literally is one of the top things Italy is known for!
 With plenty of different kinds of bread, it is often hard to choose a favorite.

 However, in Bari, there is only one choice you should make- Focaccia Barese.